noteed/blending/README.md

 ```

 Note that a `--python-use-system-env` argument has been given.
 This is probably
-caused by hhow Blender is packaged for NixOS.
+caused by how Blender is packaged for NixOS.
 This is useful because it allows
 us to set the `PYTHONPATH` environment variable to modularize our scripts and
 load separate code as modules.